ibm-cloud-docs/vpc/console-tutorial.md

 1. Select a resource group for the VPC.
 Use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
 1. _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
 1. The create VPC process assigns a default ACL.
 Later in this tutorial, you can configure rules for the ACL.
 1. Select whether the default security group allows inbound SSH and ping traffic to virtual server instances in this VPC.
+By default the **Allow SSH** and **Allow ping** options for the default security group are not selected.
 We can configure more rules for the default security group later.
 1. _Optional:_ Select whether you want to enable your VPC to access classic infrastructure resources.
 For more information, see [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

     You can enable a VPC for classic access only while you're creating the VPC.
 In addition, you can have only one classic access VPC in your account at any time.